-About Design Thinking Bootcamp
+About Problem-Solving Bootcamp

 It begins with an 8-week Design Sprint.
 You may be thinking 8 weeks sounds like a dawdle, not a sprint.
 But if you take into account that most Bootcamp participants will still have some BAU activities to undertake, it’s definitely not a dawdle.
 To the point that there will be loads of accountability built into the program to ensure that by the end of Week 8 each participant has developed at least one solution.
-The Design Sprint is followed by 4 weeks of testing and refining the solution/s and the development of a Minimum Viable Product.
+The Design Sprint is followed by 4 weeks of testing and refining the solution/s and the designing of a Minimum Viable Product.